microsoft/confidential-sidecar-containers/examples/README.md

 # Azure product naming and what example to use:

 Today (February 2025) the production, (ie GA or "general availability") Confidential Containers solution in Azure is Confidential ACI (Azure Container Instances).
-It is available with two sorts of orchestration, direct ACI (create container groups one at a time and manage them youself) and with AKS using "virtual nodes on Azure Container Instances".
+It is available with two sorts of orchestration, direct ACI (create container groups one at a time and manage them yourself) and with AKS using "virtual nodes on Azure Container Instances".

 There is a preview of AKS Confidential Pods which is based on the Kata scheme.